 This plan is an insurance policy providing professional technical services on wiring and Arvig equipment for your Arvig service(s), in the event of one of life’s little surprises.

-The Federal Communications Commission (FCC) has adopted 988 as a new 3-digit number to be used nationwide to reach the National Suicide Prevention and Mental Health Crisis Lifeline.
-In order for 988 to work in Minnesota area codes 218 and 952, 10-digit local dialing had to first be implemented.
+In 2022, the Federal Communications Commission (FCC) adopted 988 as a new 3-digit number to be used nationwide to reach the National Suicide Prevention and Mental Health Crisis Lifeline.
+In order for 988 to work in Minnesota area codes 218 and 952, 10-digit dialing had to be implemented.

 Arvig asks that you try and determine where the trouble may be before calling repair.
 This will save time and possible service charges if the trouble is found to be customer-owned equipment.